sumiya11/Groebner.jl/docs/index.md

 Computing Groebner bases largely depends on a single iterative algorithm, known as **Buchbergers algorithm**.
 Modified and optimized versions of this algorithm are crucial for many Computer Algebra Systems (*e.g., Singular, Maple, Mathematica, Sage*).

-The Buchbergers algorithm is exponential by its nature, so a variety of insights, heuristics, and good software engineering practices is required to produce a usable implementation.
+The Buchbergers algorithm is exponential by its nature, so any implementation is tricky.

 Our package implements **F4 algorithm** introduced by Jean-Charles Faugère, which can be seen as a modification of the Buchbergers.
 The performance of the implementation comes from thoughtful polynomial representation, monomial hashing, lightning-fast linear algebra, and technical modular algorithms.

 ## Acknowledgement

-We would like to acknowledge Jérémy Berthomieu, Christian Eder and Mohab Safey El Din as this Library was adapted from their work "msolve: A Library for Solving Polynomial Systems".
-I also thank Max-Planck-Institut für Informatik for assistance in producing benchmarks.
+We would like to acknowledge Jérémy Berthomieu, Christian Eder and Mohab Safey El Din as this Library benefits is inspired by their work "msolve: A Library for Solving Polynomial Systems".
+We are also grateful to Max-Planck-Institut für Informatik for assistance in producing benchmarks.

 Special thanks goes to Vladimir Kuznetsov for providing the sources of his F4 implementation.